Bartosso/LocalProxy/doc/Reasoning.md

 6. I changed the cache refresh rate and cache age threshold values to 100 seconds.

    Why 100?
 Because if values are 99 seconds old, it's not a problem.
-We'll update them after 100 seconds anyways, so there wouldn't be a situation described abode, when we have an empty cache for some period of time.
+We'll update them after 100 seconds anyway, so there wouldn't be a situation described above when we have an empty cache for some period of time.

-7. I decided to move cache synchronization task to a separate component to simplify adding more data providers in a future.
+7. I decided to move the cache synchronization task to a separate component to simplify adding more data providers in the future.

-8. At the API level, I wanted to copy the target behavior, but frankly speaking I wasn't sure if it was a good idea.
+8. At the API level, I wanted to copy the target behavior, but frankly speaking, I wasn't sure if it was a good idea.
-   The target returns JSON document with an error text if you pass a wrong currency, but the status code is 200 (OK), so I decided to adjust it a little.
+   The target returns a JSON document with an error text if you pass a wrong currency, but the status code is 200 (OK), so I decided to adjust it a little.

 ## Ideas for further improving